 So you’re considering thru-hiking the Appalachian Trail, or the Pacific Crest Trail and want to know which pee funnel is best for your situation?

 Space is limited in your backpack, and you wan to avoid adding even a single ounce to your base weight if you don’t have to.

 I’ve been there (the author of this article thru-hiked the AT in 2004!).
 The lightest, smallest pee funnel that you might want to consider is the Pibella.

 Instead of having a big funnel area which takes up space and adds weight, it’s a thin tube that you put around your urethra.
 It’s super discreet, and people who see it may not even know what it is.
 It’s also very durable.
 Stuff it in your backpack and don’t have a second thought about it.

-Of all the FUD’s out there, the Pibella probably has the biggest learning curve to it.
+Of all the FUD’s out there, the Pibella female pee cup is probably has the biggest learning curve to it.
 That’s why we STRONGLY recommend practicing in the shower before you go on your thru-hike.
 It might be a small miracle if you don’t pee on yourself the first time!